 With every single adult consuming more than one hundred kilos of vegetation every day, the grasslands gradually gets worn out and by the end of May, there isn’t much to eat.
 Elephants unable to grip the short dry stubs, kick them and uproot them, make a ball of grass and dust away the mud to eat the remaining little portions of the grasslands.
 Bare patches of soil are exposed and during the next monsoon, there wouldn’t be any regeneration of such pastures.
 The arrival of monsoons start filling the reservoir with water which engulfs these grasslands which prompt the matriarchs to then start leading the herd back to their respective territories from they migrate to this heaven on earth.

 The adult bull elephants stay back in these parts of the national parks to feed on the fresh vegetation and the bamboo shoots of this area.
 By this time they would have passed on their genes to the other females of the herd and the circle of life continues.
 Until the next annual symposium at Kabini in the next summer, the number of individuals decreases to a few herds from hundreds or probably even a couple of thousand elephant numbers near the backwaters.
+Every one returns to their respective homes to only return back to the back waters of Kabini next summer.

 The Kabini example is a rare exception of a man made reservoir which drowns more than 25-30 square kilometers of the biosphere has resulted as a benefit to wildlife.
 How ever as this portion of the wild habitat continues to be the home of a healthy elephant population, gradually the traditional migratory paths of the herd seem to be getting affected.
 Many experts come across individuals which show sings of all the difficulties they have faced during their migration to this lush green part of the forests.
 Firing pellets at the intruding elephants by estate owners and coffee plantation workers often blinds elephants or leaves them with scars.
 Electric fences connected to high tension cables have killed elephants on numerous occasions or wounded them sometimes and even handicapped them for ever.